HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-26-exploring-voting-with-hypothesis.md

 all the ones remaining.
 The candidates with the joint lowest score drop out.

-At the end, we'll either have either zero or one candidates remainng ( we can have zero if all candidates are tied for joint lowest score at some point).
+At the end, we'll either have either zero or one candidates remaining ( we can have zero if all candidates are tied for joint lowest score at some point).
 If we have zero, that's a draw.
 If we have one, that's a victory.